 First, no aerosol.
 But beyond that, how do we know what to avoid?

-Top sellers of sunscreens with the banned chemicals include Banana Boat, Coppertone and Hawaiian Tropic.
-But even Banana Boat and Hawaiian Tropic do carry sunscreens that can be purchased with and without the chemicals.
+Top sellers of sunscreens with the banned chemicals include Banana Boat, Coppertone, and Hawaiian Tropic.
+But even Banana Boat and Hawaiian Tropic carry sunscreens that are with and without the chemicals.

 – 4-Methylbenzylidene camphor